Atlas975/Notes/DistributedSystems/Consensus/Practical_Byzantine_fault_tolerance.md

 ___
 # Practical Byzantine fault tolerance
-- PBFT is designed to handle Byzantine faults within distributed systems, ensuring that all non-faulty nodes agree on their states even if some nodes exhibit arbitrary failures.
+- PBFT is designed to handle [[Byzantine_generals_problem|Byzantine]] faults within distributed systems, ensuring that all non-faulty nodes agree on their states even if some nodes exhibit arbitrary failures.
--

-### Key Concepts of PBFT

-- **State Machine Replication:** Ensures that each replica of the service processes requests in the same sequence, achieving consensus despite failures.
-- **Replicas:** The system requires a minimum of 3𝑓+1 replicas to tolerate 𝑓 Byzantine faults, where 𝑓 is the maximum number of faulty nodes.

-### How PBFT Works
+- This requires both $3f +1$ nodes and a 2-phase communication protocol (eg [[Paxos]], used to carry out any operation that hasn't been reflected in all replicas).

+## PBFT process
 1. **Client Request Handling:** Clients send requests to the primary replica.
 If the primary is non-responsive, the request is multicast to all replicas.
 2. **Pre-Prepare Phase:** The primary assigns a sequence number to each request and multicasts a pre-prepare message to backup replicas.
 3. **Prepare Phase:** Upon receiving the pre-prepare message, replicas enter the prepare phase and multicast a prepare message to other replicas.